All articlesSOC 2

 We’ve saved customers 2,500+ hours of work that would have otherwise fallen on their engineering teams.

-What does SOC 2 cost for a startup?
+What does SOC 2 cost for a startup in 2026?

 Can I get SOC 2 if I’m not yet profitable?